Tutoring: Create a Safe Space for Learning

 Establishing a Student-Centered and Safe Space for Learning

 Learning is grounded in relationships.
-Creating a student-centered learning environment through the intentional use of social and emotional learning strategies is essential to successful tutoring.
-This environment is created when the tutor and student work together to assess the academic area of need, address each other with positivity and respect, and communicate their understanding.
-When there is rapport between students and tutors, students are able to be authentically vulnerable and seek the help they need.
+Creating a student-centered learning environment through intentional strategies that promote communication, collaboration, and self-regulation is essential to successful tutoring.
+This environment is fostered when the tutor and student work together to identify academic needs, engage with positivity and respect, and openly communicate their understanding.
+When strong rapport is built between students and tutors, students feel more comfortable taking academic risks, asking questions, and actively seeking the support they need to succeed.

 To connect with students on both an academic and personal level, consider the following strategies to develop a student-centered and safe tutoring space: